airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 ## Introduction

-This tutorial continues the previous lesson where you have built already simple application and focused mostly on technical questions.
+This tutorial continues the previous lesson where you have built already simple application and focused on connecting account to node, sending transactions and other vital functions of dapp.
 Now we will **build user-friendly interface** for this application.

 ## Prerequisites